High Wind Sample

 The incident.properties object for a high wind hazard contains standard CAP alert metadata.
 Key incident properties include:

-• headline - Alert headline text describing the wind warning and affected coastal areas
+• headline - Alert headline text describing the wind warning and affected areas

 • severity - CAP severity level (e.g., "Moderate")